LuciferVerma/Bedwars/README.md

 ## This plugin will not be updated.
-But it's still working so you can use it but I'm not going to fix it sry. <br> <br>
+But it's still working so you can use it but I'm not going to fix 1v1, tnt, fireball and other things sry. <br> <br>
 <img src="Icon.png"><br>

 ## BedWars - PocketMine Plugin <br>